pjgrandinetti/RMNpy/README.md

 - NumPy
 - Cython (for building)
 - C compiler (gcc, clang, or MSVC)
-- Built libraries: libRMNLib.a, libOCTypes.a, libSITypes.a
+- Built libraries: libRMN.a, libOCTypes.a, libSITypes.a

 ### Building from Source